 Finally, I simply tried to spend more time in person with people.
-Yes, everyone is busy nowadays but I still made an effort.
+Yes, everyone is busy nowadays, but I still made an effort.

-The first step to a successful social media detox is simply trying it.
+The first step to a successful social media detox is merely trying it.
 Even if you’re hesitant or unsure if you can do it, try it for a weekend.
 See how you feel after 2 or 3 consecutive days of being off of social media.

 Like how you feel?
 Try a week and slowly progress to a full month.